With millions of downloads, Sweatcoin is a massively popular fitness app for Android and iOS.

 Looking for high-paying gigs that involve getting active?
 Checkout:

-- DoorDash – Earn $10 to $20+ per hour by delivering food as a DoorDash courier!
+- DoorDash – Get paid $23 per hour while out on deliveries as a DoorDash courier!

 - Instacart – Get your steps in and make $15 to $25+ per hour delivering groceries in your city!

 With platforms like Sweatcoin, you’re basically selling your user data in exchange for earning some free money and gift card rewards.

 Some of these apps use a slightly different model and require betting on yourself to reach a fitness goal, but generally, you’re exercising and selling your user data for rewards.